kmc-jp/n64-emu/README.md

 # n64-emu
 An experimental Nintendo 64 emulator.

+#### Status

+n64-emu is in a very early stage of development now.
+No commercial ROM can run on it.

 ## Build (Linux/Windows/macOS)

-We do not distribute pre-build binaries now.
+We do not distribute pre-build binaries.
 You need to build from source to use the emulator.

 ### Prerequisites